sushmitha10500/Conversational-AI-Agent-Using-PhiData-and-OpenAI-GPT-4.o/README.md

-🤖 Conversational AI Agent with PhiData and GPT-4.0
+🤖 Develop a lightweight conversational AI assistant using the Phi agent framework and GPT-4o.
 -------------------------------------------------------------------------------------------
 📌 Objective:
 --------------